 Policy: Human Trafficking Act

 Stages: Stage 1 Stage 2 Stage 3 Stage 4 Stage 5 Stage 6

 Estimated Completion FY11 &

 Date beyond

 USG has a

 DRL funded

 program

 with World

 Vision &

-Narrative WLSA to
+WLSA to

-Narrative advocacy
+advocacy

 and

 awareness

 raising

 around the

-new law.
+Narrative new law.

+Secretariat

+set up to

+coordinate

+implementat

+ion and has

+started to

+develop an

+action plan.

+Slow

+progress.

 Completion Date 10-2009

-Human Secretariat
+Narrative Human Secretariat

-. trafficking set up to
+trafficking set up to

 bill was oversee

-Narrative enacted to implementat
+enacted to implementat

 law at the ion of law,

-beginning o and related
+and related

 FY10. coordination

 .
 But it's

 not well

 funded and

 high level

 support

 required to

 see

 movement

 is

 somewhat

 limited.

+USG has a

+DRL funded

+program

+with World

+Vision for

+awareness

+raising on

+trafficking

+and support

+to

+secretariat.